 Oral Surgery & Maxillofacial Surgery

 Oral and maxillofacial surgery corrects diseases, injuries, and defects in the hard and soft tissues of the oral and maxillofacial region.

 They perform the following procedures:

 Impacted wisdom teeth can cause structural damage to the jaw and other teeth.
 They can also provide a place for bacteria to gather since they are hard to reach and clean.
-These potential problems make it necessary to remove impacted wisdom teeth so that larger problems do not arise.
+These potential problems make it necessary to remove impacted wisdom teeth so that more significant problems do not arise.
 Routine x-rays during a dental exam can reveal if you will need to have your wisdom teeth removed.

 Platelet Rich Plasma (PRP)